Mean field study of 2D quasiparticle condensate formation in presence of strong decay: Discussion

 These general statements may be illustrated with the use of the model expression for the self-energy term.
 The equation \eqref{eq:main_dynequation} leads to

-The stationary points $(\nu_\pm, \rho_{\pm} )$ may be obtained from the graphical representation of the equation system \eqref{eq:equi_eqsys_model} below on Fig. \ref{fig:Imsig}.
+The stationary points $(\nu_\pm, \rho_{\pm} )$ may be obtained from the graphical representation of the equation system \eqref{eq:equi_eqsys_model} below in the Fig. \ref{fig:Imsig}.

-One may identify two intersection points of $\Im[\Sigma^+(\nu)]$ with $\frac{\Gamma}{2}$ on Fig. \ref{fig:Imsig} as the ones, corresponding to the two stationary points \eqref{eq:satationary_lower_upper}.
+One may identify two intersection points of $\Im[\Sigma^+(\nu)]$ with $\frac{\Gamma}{2}$ in the Fig. \ref{fig:Imsig} as the ones, corresponding to the two stationary points \eqref{eq:satationary_lower_upper}.
 By solving the first equation of the system with $\nu_{\pm}$ with respect to $\rho$, we find stationary occupation numbers $\rho_{\pm}$, which are physically relevant if $\rho\geq0$.
-Graphically $\rho_{\pm}>0$ when the corresponding points $A_{\pm}$ with coordinates $(\nu_{\pm}, \Re[\Sigma^+(\nu_{\pm})])$ are in the shaded region below the line $\nu-\varepsilon$.
-For instance, on Fig. \ref{fig:Imsig} only one stationary point $A_+$ is in the shaded region, which corresponds to the "Condensate" phase.
+Graphically, $\rho_{\pm}>0$ when the corresponding points $A_{\pm}$ with coordinates $(\nu_{\pm}, \Re[\Sigma^+(\nu_{\pm})])$ are in the shaded region below the line $\nu-\varepsilon$.
+For instance, in the Fig. \ref{fig:Imsig} only one stationary point $A_+$ is in the shaded region, which corresponds to the "Condensate" phase.

-This qualitative discussion provides an illustration to the claim from section \ref{sec:model} about focusing on the left peak when fitting the $\Im[\Sigma(\omega)]$ curve, since it defines the stationary points.
-This is by no means a solid statement, since the real part of the self energy may be significantly modified even in the vicinity of $\omega=0$ along with changing the high-frequency behaviour of the imaginary part.
+This qualitative discussion provides an illustration for the claim from Sec. \ref{sec:model_equations} about focusing on the left peak when fitting the $\Im[\Sigma^+(\omega)]$ curve, since it defines the stationary points.
+This is by no means a fully justified statement, since the real part of the self energy may be significantly modified even in the vicinity of $\omega=0$ along with changing the high-frequency behaviour of the imaginary part.
 It means that our model is incapable of describing fine effects due to the exact form of the interparticle interaction (which defines mostly how exactly does the $\Im[\Sigma(\omega)]$ decay at high frequencies).
 It is suitable for qualitative description only.

-However, for an arbitrary $\Sigma^+(\omega)$ one can apply the same graphical procedure and seek solutions in the shaded region where $\nu-\varepsilon\geq\Re[\Sigma(\nu)]$.
+However, for an arbitrary $\Sigma^+(\omega)$, one can apply the same graphical procedure and seek solutions in the shaded region where $\nu-\varepsilon\geq\Re[\Sigma(\nu)]$.
 This approach allows not only equilibrating the occupation $\rho=|\phi|^2$ of the condensate, but also describing the spontaneous symmetry breaking and stationary phase dynamics.